act65/masters-thesis/hrl/README.md

 ***

+Can have temporal and action abstractions.

+There exist a set of disentangled higher level actions that explain the change in state / transition fn.

+***

 > there is still no consensus on what constitute good options.
 [A Matrix Splitting Perspective on Planning with Options](https://arxiv.org/pdf/1612.00916.pdf)
 > if the option set for the task is not ideal, and cannot express the primitive optimal policy well, shorter options offer more flexibility and can yield a better solution.
 [Learning with Options that Terminate Off-Policy](https://arxiv.org/pdf/1711.03817.pdf)